 - Pour the hot custard into a bowl and press plastic wrap on to the surface.
 Refrigerate for at least 1 hour or overnight.
 If you make the custard a day in advance, this pie is quick and easy to put together the next day.

 - Spread half of the custard into the blind baked crust.

-- Slice bananas about 1/2-inch thick and arrange them evenly over the custard layer.
+- Slice the bananas about 1/2-inch thick and arrange them evenly over the custard layer.